dashpay/docs/wallets/electrum/faq.rst

    Importing a list of private keys to create a wallet

-Can I sweep private keys from other dash clients?
+Can I sweep private keys from other Dash clients?
 -------------------------------------------------

 Sweeping private keys means to send all the Dash they control to an